resema/Notepad/_posts/2017-10-16-structuring-ml-projects.md

 ### Guideline
 Choose a dev set and test set to reflect data you expect to get in the future and consider important to do well on.

+### Splitting Data
+In the old days it has been normal to split data to 70% train and 30% test or 60% train, 20% dev and 20% test.
+But in modern times where we might have millions examples in our sets.
+Then it has become common to split into 98% train, 1%dev and 1% test set.
+The rule of thumb is to set our test set to be big enough to give high confidence in the overall performance of our system.
+There are possibilities where we don't need a test set and we can split only into train/dev set.
+The purpose of the test set is to help us evaluate our final cost buys of the system.